open-contracting-extensions/ocds_bid_extension/README.md

         "id": "1",
         "date": "2016-12-09T01:00:00+01:00",
         "status": "valid",
-        "description": "Request to participate submission detailing how the bidder meets the eligibility criteria laid out in the pre-qualification phase notice.", "tenderers": [
+        "description": "Expression of interest submission detailing how the bidder meets the eligibility criteria laid out in the pre-qualification phase notice.", "tenderers": [
           {
             "id": "MEGA",